-Pele is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Pele is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Pele as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Pele's orbit is 0.14 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.